zhuang-li/FactualSceneGraph/README.md

 The following table shows the performance comparison of various scene graph parsing models.
 Notably, the original SPICE parser exhibits lower performance relative to more recent models.

+#### Performance Metrics Explained:
+- **SPICE F-score**: A metric that measures the similarity between candidate and reference scene graph representations derived from captions.
+It assesses the quality of scene graph parsing by evaluating how well the parser's output matches the ground truth graph in terms of propositional content.
+- **Exact Set Match**: Customized from [Yu et al., 2019](https://aclanthology.org/P19-1443/), this metric determines the accuracy of the parsers by checking if the parsed strings of facts match the ground truth, ignoring the order of the facts.
+It is a strict measure of accuracy that requires the candidate facts to be exactly the same as the ground truth facts.

 | Model | Set Match | SPICE | Model Weight |
 |-------|-----------|-------|--------------|
 | SPICE Parser | 13.00 | 56.15 | [modified-SPICE-score](https://github.com/yychai74/modified-SPICE-score) |